llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 The graph starts with a table of 4 words per IO.
 The first word is used to connect the IO with the graph (arc index, direction, index of the AL function associated to).
 Three 32bits words are reserved for specific tuning items of their domains, they are named W1, W2 and W3 below.

+### All domain : sampling-rate (W1)

+Word1 bits 0..5 : selection of one of the 63 possible sampling-rates as defined in the IO manifest (see io_sampling_rate).

 ### Domain audio_in and audio_out